bimobject/docs/docs/minidocs/products/impact.md

 <MinidocStyles />

-This is the section where you can see the environmental impact of your product.
+In this section you can inspect the environmental impact of your product.

 :::warning Empty section?
 If you don't see anything in the graph, it's likely that you haven't entered any data yet.